 Slow cooked creamy chicken and wild rice casserole — easy prep and packed with flavor!

-And today we’re pulling out the crockpot and serving PURE comfort food.
+Today we’re pulling out the crockpot and serving PURE comfort food.
 It’s basically like a creamy chicken and wild rice soup but in casserole form.
 How do you do comfort food better than that?!
 It’s the perfect cold weather meal!

 As we think of creative dishes for Thanksgiving, Friendsgiving, or otherwise, this dish is the perfect alternative solution if you’re looking for something beyond the classic Turkey.